MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-known-issues.md

 - Microsoft Entra joined devices
 - Microsoft Entra hybrid joined devices in tenants where certain workloads have been switched to Intune.
 For Microsoft Entra hybrid joined devices, Windows Update policies, device configuration, and client apps workloads must be switched to Intune.

 **Troubleshooting steps**: To determine if your device is Microsoft Entra hybrid joined, see [Using the Azure portal](/azure/active-directory/devices/howto-hybrid-join-verify#using-the-azure-portal).
-If your device is Microsoft Entra hybrid joined, see [Co-management workloads](/mem/configmgr/comanage/workloads) to see what workloads are configured in your environment.
+If your device is Microsoft Entra hybrid joined, see [Comanagement workloads](/mem/configmgr/comanage/workloads) to see what workloads are configured in your environment.

 ## User can't reset their password on the Windows 365 Boot device